fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 seemed like fun.
 Three.js comes more out of the game dev world than the web app one I'm used to.
-A lot of recent web app innovation has come from adopting techniques from the video game world, so I was excited about the opportunity to go further down that path.
+A lot of recent web app innovation has come from adopting techniques from the video game world, so I was excited about the opportunity to further explore that path.

 ## Getting started in three.js

 I looked through the three.js [documentation](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene) and [examples](https://threejs.org/examples/).
 Then I started looking for examples of 2D visualizations that were similar to what I wanted to create.
 There are not many.
 I did find this [Stack Overflow post about setting up a 2D view](https://stackoverflow.com/questions/21786184/setting-up-a-2d-view-in-three-js),